 Section 4 - All officers except President and President-Elect, shall be elected bi-annually and shall serve two years.
 The President elect shall officially take office as President one year after election.
 The new President then serves a one-year term.
 Only a member who has served on the Executive Board shall be eligible for President-Elect.
 The Vice President positions are considered equal in importance.
 The office of Vice President does not require previous board experience.

 Section 5 - A President-Elect, Vice President for Member Resources, Vice President for Public Affairs, and Treasurer shall be elected in even numbered years.
 A President-Elect, Vice President for Awards and Recognition, Secretary and Vice President for Professional Development shall be elected in the odd numbered years.

-Section 6 - Each Area Counselor shall be elected by the Association members from each area and shall serve a two-year term.
+Section 6 - Each Area Counselor shall be elected by the Association members from the respective area and shall serve a two-year term.
 The four area counselors will be elected on a rotating basis.
-Northeast and Northwest will be elected in odd-numbered years.
-Southwest and Southeast will be elected in even-numbered years.
+Northeast and Northwest will be elected in odd-numbered years, Southwest and Southeast will be elected in even-numbered years.